BalloonBox-Inc/SCRTSibyl-Oracle/README.md

 Ultimately, this will incentivize on-chain traffic, it will affirm the reputation of those users requesting a credit score, and it will execute a credit score check to validate their credibility, while also preserving their privacy.

  ---

+## This Repo
+This GitHub repo contains the codebase of the SCRTSibyl credit score algorithm.
+The code features 2 validators, 3 API integrations, 10 score metrics, and 25+ functions to calculate users' credit scores.
+The front end of the SCRTSibyl DApp, after fetching the user's data, passes it to the algorithm to execute and return a score.
+The Rust smart contract is stored at the [SCRTSibyl-Oracle](https://github.com/BalloonBox-Inc/SCRTSibyl-Contract) repo, whereas the Next.js frontend is found at [scrt-network-oracle-client](https://github.com/BalloonBox-Inc/scrt-network-oracle-client).

 ## Execute Locally
  * download or clone the repo to your machine